-Yet even the influence of 16, 14, 12 years in the lives of her daughters, nor the continued “best help and maintenance of the good principles and instruction” of Lady Russell was enough to ensure the eldest and youngest girls’ moral education– the bad influence of their conceited, silly father certainly didn’t help and we can see how Lady Russell’s preference for Ann may have been the reason for her superior moral sense:
+Yet even the influence of 16, 14, 12 years in the lives of her daughters, nor the continued “best help and maintenance of the good principles and instruction” of Lady Russell was enough to ensure the eldest and youngest girls’ moral education.
+The bad influence of their conceited, silly father certainly didn’t help and we can see how Lady Russell’s preference for Ann may have been the reason for Anne’s superior moral sense:

 “Lady Russell loved them all; but it was only in Anne that she could fancy the mother to revive again.”Persuasion, Ch 6

 It was certainly the preference and trust between Anne and Lady Russell that made Lady Russell’s advice against marrying Wentworth as a teenager accepted by Anne in spite of her own feelings.
-And it was Anne learning to trust herself, her own morals, and to act on them– and Wentworth learning to forgive that led them back to each other.
+It was Anne learning to trust herself, her own morals, and to act on them, and Wentworth learning to forgive that led them back to each other.

-Jane thought that motherhood was about providing an education to one’s children, most importantly a moral education: shaping manners, instilling values, self-knowledge and discipline that helped children live with other people, to find happiness and fulfill their highest potential.
+Jane thought that motherhood was about providing an education to one’s children, most importantly a moral education: shaping manners, instilling values, self-knowledge and discipline that helped children live with other people, find happiness and fulfil their highest potential.
 Like her parents before her, Jane didn’t see the utility in beginning a child’s education until they were rational, that is, after infancy.
-However, she did believe that bad habits or moral failings of the mother could be observed in her behavior towards her baby; too much holding, too much praise, ultimately resulting in spoiling the child.
+However, she did believe that bad habits or moral failings of the mother could be observed in her behaviour towards her baby: too much holding, and too much praise, ultimately resulting in spoiling the child.
 But Jane felt that women, experienced mothers and nurses were the real experts on infant care and health, not male doctors.

-Wealth was necessary to Jane’s ideas about motherhood– it was being wealthy that made education a higher priority than the physical labor of mothers and children in the household.
-And it was having wealth that made moral education important as higher class people had influence over the lives and livelihoods of others; they had a responsibility to behave morally and a propensity to be corrupted by their wealth.
+Wealth was necessary to Jane’s ideas about motherhood, it was being wealthy that made education a higher priority than the physical labour of mothers and children in the household.
+Having wealth made moral education important as higher class people had influence over the lives and livelihoods of others, they had a responsibility to behave morally and a propensity to be corrupted by their wealth.

 But what is a good marriage according to Jane Austen?
 And why didn’t she marry?
-That’s the subject of our next installment: What did Jane Austen think about Marriage?
+That’s the subject of the next chapter in this series: What did Jane Austen think about Marriage?

 What do you think of motherhood?
 Do you think there is a primary duty of motherhood?
 Are mothers replaceable?
 I’d love to hear your thoughts in the comments!